Your holiday giving provides financial relief to families like these who are facing cancer this winter.

 1. What is Financial Coaching?

-Financial coaching is a service that Family Reach developed as part of our Financial Treatment Program to help families overcome financial challenges during treatment.
+Financial coaching is a service that Family Reach developed as part of our comprehensive services to help families overcome financial challenges during treatment.
 It works by connecting you with a pro-bono Certified Financial Planner™ professional (CFP®) who can help you manage your finances and answer any questions you have.

 We partnered with the Foundation for Financial Planning (FFP) and the Financial Planning Association (FPA) to develop the financial coaching service, which allows us to pair families with top experts in the industry.